girip11/python_learning/python3_oop/6_python_data_structures.md

 ## Tuples

-immutable. stores data.usually stores data of different types. but they affect **code readability** (difficult to interpret what each value in a tuple stands for)
+immutable. commonly used for storing data of different types. but they affect **code readability** (difficult to interpret what each value in a tuple stands for)

 ```Python
 # defining tuples